-Parameter Description LSDB Type Select the LSDB display type here.
-Options to choose from are All, Router, Network, Prefix, Link, Inter-Area Prefix, Inter-Area Router, External and NSSA External.
-All - Specifies to display all types of LSDB information.
-Router - Specifies to display information only about the router LSAs.
-Network - Specifies to display information only about the network LSAs.
+Parameter Description Process ID Enter the ID for an IPv6 OSPF routing process here.
+It is locally assigned and should be unique for each IPv6 OSPF routing process on the router.
+The range is from 1 to 65535.
+LSDB Type Select the LSDB display type here.
+Options to choose from are: All - Specifies to display all types of LSDB information.
+Router LSA - Specifies to display information only about the router LSAs.
+Network LSA - Specifies to display information only about the network LSAs.
 Prefix - Specifies to display information on the intra-area-prefix LSAs.
-Link - Specifies to display information about the link LSAs.
-Inter-Area Prefix - Specifies to display information only about LSAs based on inter-area prefix LSAs.
-Inter-Area Router - Specifies to display information only about LSAs based on inter-area router LSAs.
-External - Specifies to display information only about the external LSAs.
-NSSA External - Specifies to display information only about the NSSA external LSAs.
+Link LSA - Specifies to display information about the link LSAs.
+Inter-Area Prefix LSA - Specifies to display information only about LSAs based on inter-area prefix LSAs.
+Inter-Area Router LSA - Specifies to display information only about LSAs based on inter-area router LSAs.
+AS-External-LSA - Specifies to display information only about the external LSAs.
 Area ID Select the area ID option here.
-Options to choose from are All and Area ID .
+Options to choose from are All and Area ID.
 To display all the LSAs of the specified area, select the Area ID option and enter the OSPF area ID in the space provided.
 It can be specified as an IPv4 address.
 Link State Select the link state option here.
-Options to choose from are All, Self Originate, and Adv Router.
-All - Specifies to display all the LSAs.
-Self Originate - Specifies to display only self-originated LSAs (from the local router).
-Adv-Router - Specifies to display all the LSAs of the advertising router.
+Options to choose from are: All - Specifies to display all the LSAs.
+Self-Originate - Specifies to display only self-originated LSAs (from the local router).
+Adv Router - Specifies to display all the LSAs of the advertising router.
 Enter the router ID in the space provided.
 The router ID can be specified as an IPv4 address.